SeanKilleen/BeABetterMan.online/behaviors/denying-others-lived-experiences.md

 So it is important to consider that someone who is questioning a lived experience is considering the above, and still choosing to question or invalidate someone's experience.
 This could be a strong indicator that someone is not responding in good faith.

+## Whataboutisms

+"Yeah, but what about this one time someone lied about an accusation?"
+"What about this one time an innocent person's life was ruined?"

+This is a form of whataboutism.
+[From Wikipedia](https://en.wikipedia.org/wiki/Whataboutism):

+> Whataboutism, also known as whataboutery, is a variant of the tu quoque logical fallacy that attempts to discredit an opponent's position by charging them with hypocrisy without directly refuting or disproving their argument.
+It is particularly associated with Soviet and Russian propaganda.

+Let's think a bit about what this response says:

+* It rejects or devalues the experience of the vast majority of people who've experienced traumatic or painful events.
+* It usually de-rails a conversation that is happening, as people now feel the need to confront this absurd statement rather than continue their discussion.
+* It is clearly not a good faith approach; a point is not invalid just because every single data point does not line up in its favor.

 ## Get Comfortable with Being Uncomfortable

 When we hear that something horrible has happened to someone, it may make us uncomfortable to consider a world in which that experience took place, and to want to push the idea of that world further from our consciousness.
 This is a reasonable human instinct and a way that many might choose to cope with hearing about traumatic events.